verful/tooling-configs/README.md

 ## Features

-- Designed to work with Prettier, Vue, Typescript, JSX, Node, AdonisJS out of the box
+- Designed to work with Prettier, React, Typescript, JSX, Node, AdonisJS out of the box
 - Lint json files ( TSConfig, package.json )
 - Super easy to use ( one line of code )
 - [ESLint flat config](https://eslint.org/docs/latest/use/configure/configuration-files-new)